On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Our Method

-\textbf{Theoretical Guarantee of Clean Data Distribution} Firstly, we denote $\mathcal{O}(x)$ as the oracle class of sample $x$ from an oracle classifier $\mathcal{O}(\cdot)$.
-Let $\pi_i, i=1,...,K\!+\!1$, be the class-prior probability of the class $i$ in the multi-postive unlabeled setting.
-Theorem~\ref{theorem:ours} proves the optimal condition of CNI-CGAN to guarantee the convergence to the clean data distribution.
-The proof is provided in Appendix~\ref{appendix_CNICGAN}.
+\textbf{Theoretical Guarantee of Clean Data Distribution.} Firstly, we denote $\mathcal{O}(x)$ as the oracle class of sample $x$ from an oracle classifier $\mathcal{O}(\cdot)$.
+Let $\pi_i, i=1,...,K\!+\!1$, be the class-prior probability of the class $i$ in the multi-positive unlabeled setting.
+Theorem~\ref{theorem:ours} proves the optimal condition of CNI-CGAN to guarantee the convergence to \textbf{the clean data distribution}.
+The Proof is provided in Appendix~\ref{appendix_CNICGAN}.

-\begin{theorem} (Optimal Condition of CNI-CGAN) Let $P^g$ be a probabilistic transition matrix where $P^g_{ij}=P(\mathcal{O}(x_g)=j|y=i)$ indicates the probability of sample $x_g$ with the oracle label $j$ generated by $G$ with the initial label $i$.
+\begin{thm} (Optimal Condition of CNI-CGAN) Given any PU classifier, let $P^g$ be a probabilistic transition matrix where $P^g_{ij}=P(\mathcal{O}(x_g)=j|y=i)$ indicates the probability of sample $x_g$ with the oracle label $j$ generated by $G$ with the initial label $i$.
 We assume that the conditional sample space of each class is disjoint with each other, then

-(1) $P^g$ is a permutation matrix if the generator $G$ in CNI-CGAN is optimal, with the permutation, compared with an identity matrix, only happens on rows $\mathbf{r}$ where corresponding $\pi_r, r\in \mathbf{r}$ are equal.
+(1) $P^g$ is a \textbf{permutation matrix} if the generator $G$ in CNI-CGAN is optimal, with the permutation, compared with an identity matrix, only happens on rows $\mathbf{r}$ where corresponding $\pi_r, r\in \mathbf{r}$ are equal.

-(2) If $P^g$ is an identity matrix and the generator $G$ in CNI-CGAN is optimal, then $p^r(x,y)=p^g(x,y)$ where $p^r(x,y)$ and $p^g(x,y)$ are the real and generating joint distribution, respectively.